medusajs/medusa/docs/content/deployments/server/deploying-on-microtica.md

 ## Add environment variables

-The environment variables can be updated/added/configured after deployment as well.
+The environment variables can be updated, added, or configured after deployment as well.
 You can access them with `process.env.<VARIABLE NAME>`.

-You can read more about the built-in environment variables, as well as how to specify custom environment variables in the Medusa Server runtime [in Microtica documentation](https://docs.microtica.com/medusa-server?utm_source=medusa&utm_medium=docs&utm_campaign=medusa#z8li6).
+You can read more about the built-in environment variables, as well as how to specify custom environment variables in the Medusa backend runtime [in Microtica documentation](https://docs.microtica.com/medusa-server?utm_source=medusa&utm_medium=docs&utm_campaign=medusa#z8li6).